seanredmond/heniautos/guide/heniautos-command.md

 ### Yearly

 `-y` or `--year-summary` will give you a summary for the year.
-The "Y" column indicated whether the year is ordinary (O) or intercalary(I):
+The "Y" column indicates whether the year is ordinary (O) or intercalary (I):

     > heniautos 424 -y
          Year     | Y |      Start      | Days